rixtrayker/go-goal/.agent-os/product/mission.md

 ### Fragmented Personal Organization

-Most people use multiple disconnected tools for tasks, notes, and goal tracking, leading to context switching and lost information.
+Most people use multiple disconnected tools for tasks, notes, and goal tracking, leading to Flow switching and lost information.
 Studies show knowledge workers spend 20% of their time searching for information across different platforms.

 **Our Solution:** Unified system where projects, goals, tasks, and notes are interconnected with flexible relationships.